munificent/craftinginterpreters/book/control-flow.md

 that by, again, replacing the whole statement with a block that runs the initializer and then executes the loop.

 That's it.
 Our interpreter now supports C-style `for` loops and we didn't have to touch the Interpreter class at all.
-Since we desugared to nodes it already knows how to visit, there is no more work to do.
+Since we desugared to nodes the interpreter already knows how to visit, there is no more work to do.

 Finally, Lox is powerful enough to entertain us, at least for a few minutes.
 Here's a tiny program to print the first 21 elements in the Fibonacci